Global-Health-Engineering/group-safety/03-biological-safety/README.md

 ### <a name="risk_ii"></a>5.ii Project list and inventory of biological agents

-The BSO keeps an overview of the activities involving organisms within their area of responsibility and records them in [Appendix 6.
-Project list]().
+The BSO keeps an overview of the activities involving organisms within their area of responsibility and records them in [Appendix 6]().
 The project list is updated at least every six months and whenever there are new reports and requests.
 The list is accessible to SSHE at any time.

 ## <a name="measures"></a>6.
 Safety measures and rules of conduct

 ### <a name="measures_i"></a>6.i Access control and signalization of BSL2 working areas

 Access to BSL2 laboratory facility is restricted to authorized persons only and is governed by the containment concept of GHE.
 Nonetheless, it must always be ensured that, in the event of an incident, e.g., fire, the emergency services are able to access the area quickly and safely and that the escape routes are secured.
-The implemented regulations are described in [Appendix 7.
-Rules on access to level 2 working areas]().
+The implemented regulations are described in [Appendix 7]().

 The entrance area to level 2 laboratories is signalized and warning signs (restricted access and warning of the hazards emanating from the organism) are displayed.
-The guidelines for signalization of laboratories and equipment with the “Biohazard” warning symbol are described in [Appendix 8.
-Meaning and use of the «Biohazard» warning symbol]().
+The guidelines for signalization of laboratories and equipment with the “Biohazard” warning symbol are described in [Appendix 8]().

 ### <a name="measures_ii"></a>6.ii Instructions for safe working